khansiddique/Cyber-Security-Second-Semester/README.md

 # Cyber-Security-Second-Semester
-# Cyber-Security-Second-Semester: I have uploaded here my all works and reports, I have been preparing for my first semester Masters course in Cyber Security.
-DISCLAIMER:  Some of the works here is also done in group.
+I have uploaded here my all works and reports, I have been preparing for my first semester Masters course in Cyber Security.

+#DISCLAIMER:
+Some of the works here is also done in group.
 But the name of the group member is not mentioned here due to lack of consent.
 However I want to say them thanks and give me a real support to complete all exercises.